-The Colorado individual income tax return form allows taxpayers to contribute to various listed organizations by donating a portion of their income tax refund or increasing the amount owed on their tax return.
+The Colorado individual income tax return form allows taxpayers to contribute to various listed organizations by donating a portion of their income tax refund or increasing the amount1 owed on their tax return.
 Legislation is required to create a new income tax check-off.

 Only 20 check-off programs can appear on the individual income tax form each year.
 To ensure that the cap is not exceeded, the priority order system specifies that continued or renewed program take precedence over newly created programs.
 Tax check-offs must contain a sunset date and meet a yearly minimum contribution of $50,000 by the third year from when it first appeared on the form and subsequent tax years to remain on the tax form.
 Contributions are calculated from January 1st through September 30th of each tax year.
 Thus, if a program that has appeared on the form is renewed or continued and has donations of at least $50,000, the program remains on the form in the following tax year.
-The requirement for a sunset process has been removed for several programs.2 Two funds are not required to meet the $50,000 minimum, the Western Slope Military Veterans Cemetery, the Homeless Prevention Activities Program Nonprofit Donation, and the Donate to a Colorado Nonprofit Fund.
+The requirement for a sunset process has been removed for several programs.2 Two funds are not required to meet the $50,000 minimum, the Western Slope Military Veterans' Cemetery and the Donate to a Colorado Nonprofit Fund.

 Newly created programs can only appear on the tax form when an existing program is removed.
 The order of programs in the queue is determined by the date and time that the Governor signs each bill.
-It should be noted that 18 voluntary contributions will appear on the 2020 Colorado individual income tax form.
+It should be noted that 17 voluntary contributions appeared on the 2020 Colorado individual income tax form.

-According to the Colorado Department of Revenue, the following checkoffs will be available on the 2020 individual income tax form.
+According to the Colorado Department of Revenue, the following checkoffs are available on the 2020 individual income tax form.